Fund Accounting Software

 What is Fund Accounting Software?

 Fund Accounting Software keeps track of your funds, expenses and transactions.
-Instead of focussing on maximising profits as with most solutions tailored for commercial industries, Fund Accounting Software aims to provide a business with accountability and stewardship for all of its accounting processes.
+Instead of focussing on maximising profits, Fund Accounting Software aims to provide a business with accountability and stewardship for all of its accounting processes.
 A not-for-profit organisation that uses such a solution should find that they have more transparency, accountability and efficient spending.
 Contained in the system is a self-balancing ledger designed for any specific project, grant or donation.

 Fund Accounting Software circumvents some of the problems that can occur when a not-for-profit or government entity tries to use software tailored to commercial operations.
 Organisations can try to use departmentalisation at the general ledger level, when fund accounting could more easily deal with the same thing.
 Though you’ll be able to stay on top of your accounts and expenses, it’s not likely that you’ll have the controls in tracking assets and liabilities required to generate accurate balance sheets.
 All organisations, whether commercial or not-for-profit, want to be as efficient as possible, and Fund Accounting Software delivers an approach to accounting that can remove the need for the time-intensive workarounds that commercial solutions require.